-Thanks to a single powerful X-change band and a closed muzzle, loading and reloading the gun is fast and easy.
+Thanks to a dual powerful X-change band and a closed muzzle, loading and reloading the gun is fast and easy.

 With the possibility to accommodate a 5/16” (8mm) single Hawaiian Flopper shaft or a 6mm threaded shaft, you can use a variety of spears for different situations.

 The speargun is made from quality parts with a heat-treated stainless steel barrel.
 With a line release, safety mechanism and mono shooting line, you’re ready to go spearfishing out of the box.

 A clip at the handle allows you to tag the gun onto a float line or to clip on a fish stringer.
 The handle is reel ready, but a reel is not included.